basilk15/CoAP-DTLS-Server/README.md

-# CoAP DTLS Server and Client
+# CoAP DTLS Server, Client & AWS EC2 + ESP32 Deployment Guide

 This repository demonstrates how to secure a CoAP deployment with DTLS in Go using a pre‑shared key (PSK).
 It contains: